arqtv/QBOX/SetupGuide.md

     https://raspberrytips.com/boot-from-ssd-on-raspberry-pi/

 2. Attach a keyboard, mouse and monitor to your Raspberry Pi, insert the SD Card or fit the SSD you have just installed the OS on and boot up.
-Complete the OS installation procedure for the OS and if all is well you should
-End up with a command line prompt or desktop on your HDMI monitor.
+Complete the OS installation procedure for the OS and if all is well you should end up with a command line prompt or desktop on your HDMI monitor.

 3. Connect your Pi to the Internet and test the connection is working.